Full Restore Agenda Now Available!

 Communal Singing — "I'm Gonna Live So God Can Use Me"

-Arthur C. Brooks — Happiness in Times of Chaos
+Arthur C. Brooks — Love Your Enemies

 Joseph Grenny — The Church of Jesus Christ of Misfit Saints: Lessons on Belonging From a Village for the Homeless